Rep. Mary Jo Daley's Biography

 Keeping her promise to be a strong voice for her constituents, Daley is leading efforts in Harrisburg to stop further erosion of women's rights, fighting for non-discrimination in Pennsylvania, and taking a deep look at how the state pays for the services it provides.

-At present, Daley serves as the Democratic Chair of the House Tourism & Recreational Development Committee, co-chair of the bicameral, bipartisan Women's Health Caucus, and as the Democratic Chair of the Committee on Committees.
+At present, Daley serves as the Majority Chair of the House Tourism & Economic & Recreational Development Committee, co-chair of the bicameral, bipartisan Women's Health Caucus, and co-chair of the House Irish American Caucus.
 She's also a member of the House Rules Committee.
-In the 2019-20 legislative session, she also served on these three House Committees:

 Appreciating challenging policy work, Daley previously served as Minority Chair for the Finance Committee’s Select Subcommittee on Tax Reform and Modernization.
 Additionally, Daley previously worked on bringing down costs and increasing transparency for reviewing property assessments as part of her work on the Local Government Commission.